A question that we all have to ask ourselves at some point is, should I get a new computer or at least upgrade my current one?

 Round Up Of This Article

-So, let’s tie this all together.
-We hope most of you can figure out whether you need a new computer or an upgrade.
-And if you WANT to, it will come down to how much you’re willing to spend and how big of a difference it will make.
+So, let’s tie this all together. we hope that most of you can figure out whether you NEED to get a new computer or upgrade.
+And if you just WANT to, it will come down to how much you’re willing to spend, and how big of a difference it will make.

-Individual components are usually more manageable because they’re cheaper and don’t take as much work as setting up a whole new computer.
-All these steps can make your laptop / pc run faster.
+Individual components are usually an easier decision, because they’re obviously cheaper, and don’t take as much work as setting up a whole new computer.
 In the end, it’s you who has to make the final decision.